-Margot Freedman Alicks, counsel for and one of the co-founders of Broxterman Alicks McFarlane PC and its former CFO and Director of Marketing, is an award-winning Colorado family law attorney.
+Margot Freedman Alicks, Of Counsel for and one of the co-founders of Broxterman Alicks McFarlane PC and its former CFO and Director of Marketing, is an award-winning Colorado family law attorney.
 Margot has repeatedly been named to the list of Colorado Super Lawyers® “Rising Stars” since 2014, an honor only given to 2.5% of the lawyers in the state.
 In 2018, Margot was named “Best Family Law Lawyer” as Barrister’s Best “People’s Choice” for this honor by Law Week Colorado.
 In 2015, she was selected as a “Compleat Lawyer”, an award honoring attorneys with “highly developed or wide-ranging skill or proficiency” by Law Week Colorado.
 Margot has long had an Avvo rating of 10 “Superb”, with over 20 five-star client ratings.

 Prior to helping to create BAM Family Law, after earning her law degree from William & Mary School of Law, she was a corporate litigator representing Fortune 500 companies in various contract, fiduciary, and other commercial corporate litigation matters with Richards, Layton & Finger, P.A. in the Delaware Court of Chancery and Delaware Supreme Court.
 Her practice included expedited litigation regarding proposed mergers, acquisitions, tender offers, and implementation of defensive devices such as innovative “poison pills.”